simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 `g` reloads from the data file(s) and updates the current screen and any previous screens.
 (With large files, there can be a noticeable pause.)

+`I` toggles balance assertion checking.
+Disabling balance assertions temporarily can be useful for troubleshooting.

 `a` runs command-line hledger's add command, and reloads the updated file.
 This allows some basic data entry.